nipil/one-pf-manage/README.md

     project-version-srv5: created ID 40
     project-version-srv4: created ID 41

+*Note* : each VM is created on hold to allow for possible `pxe` boot menu.
+As a consequence, each VM must be released before it starts running.
+See your OpenNebula documentation for `hold`/`release` operations.

 If you then add another host `srv7` into the file, and run `status` :

     $ ./opm.py docs/example.json status